 The NDSS was established in 1987 to provide the subsidised products and services needed for the effective self-management of diabetes.
 It delivers subsidised syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables to people with diabetes.
 The NDSS also provides educational and information services to assist in the best use of products and self-management of diabetes.

-In 2015-16 expenditure on medicines for diabetes was over $538 million and expenditure on products for diabetes supplied through the NDSS was over $198 million.
+In 2016-17 expenditure on medicines for diabetes was over $533 million and expenditure on products for diabetes supplied through the NDSS was over $204 million, with an additional $3 million for the first three months of the CGM initiative.
 This Government also funded $35 million to the JDRF Clinical Research Network to help find a cure for juvenile diabetes.

 The Government also funds an Insulin Pump Programme to increase the affordability of insulin pumps and associated consumables for families who have children aged 18 years and under with type 1 diabetes but do not have access to other means of reimbursement, such as private health insurance.